-Costa Rica is free from Yellow fever; however, there is a risk of Malaria in the province of Limon all year.
+There is a risk of Malaria in the province of Limon all year in Costa Rica.
 The rest of the country has Low to No Risk of Malaria.

 There is a risk of Malaria in the province of Limon.
 Other provinces in Costa Rica have Low to No Risk of Malaria.Malaria, which is caused by the female anopheles mosquitoes, causes high-grade fever, muscle pains and severe joint pains.
 It is best to get advice regarding the most appropriate medications for malaria before travelling to Costa Rica; this will prevent it from developing.

 Bite Avoidance through the use of treated mosquito nets, DEET 50% & body covering clothes will help reduce the risk of contracting malaria significantly.

 |Vaccine||All Travellers||Most Travellers||Some Travellers||Mode of Transmission||Course of Vaccination||Price

 |Hepatitis A||–||Yes||–||Contaminated Food and Water||Hepatitis A, Single Dose||£ 60|

 |Hepatitis B||–||–||Yes||Body Fluids, Medical Intervention||Hepatitis B, 3 doses||£ 80|